 It is best to refine your strategy in one period, but test it over many periods.
 Try to find times when the market has levels of extreme volatility, low volatility, bull markets, bear markets, and when we are stuck in a range.

 Pitfall 4: Data-Mining

 For example, you want to test a trading strategy that buys a stock based on moving averages.
-You want to know if there will be positive performance when you long the stock when the 1 week moving average is greater than the 2 week moving average.
-If that doesn't produce good enough results, you could test the 2 week moving average being greater than the 3 week moving average.
+You want to know if there will be positive performance when you long the stock when the one-week moving average is greater than the two-week moving average.
+If that doesn't produce good enough results, you could test the two-week moving average being greater than the three-week moving average.
 This could go on forever until you hit that one lucky time the strategy produced a gain.

 Pitfall 5: Forgetting The Little Things